CarlJKurtz/camera-control/README.md

 ## Notes
 - Tested on macOS.
 Microscope must be connected via USB.
+- Tested with a Jiusion USB Microscope found on Amazon.
+Will recognise all cameras connected to macbook, including built cameras and connected iphones.
 - If an iPhone or your Mac's camera appears first, deny that device's camera permission and re-run so the USB microscope is selected.
 - Readme.md was written with the help of AI